subnub/myDrive/readme.md

 ## Built In Server Tools

-MyDrive comes with some build in NPM scripts for server management, this includes:
+MyDrive comes with some built in NPM scripts for server management, this includes:
 - Backup Database: Command “npm run backup-database", creates a temporary backup of the database inside of mongoDB, please note you can only have one backup at a time, for better backups use mongoExport.

 - Restore Database: Command “npm run restore-database”, Restores Database from backup.